 In even the simplest applications, Roxtec devices provide excellent protection against the elements and hazards that may be caused by weather (rain, snow, wind, heat, humidity), splashing or hose-down water, sand and/or dust.
 Standard Roxtec designs have minimum watertight and dust-tight rating equivalent to an Ingress Protection (IP) rating for electrical enclosures of IP 54 as defined by IEC 60529.
 IP 54 provides protection against dust with limited ingress, with no harmful deposit and also protection against splashing from all directions - with only limited ingress permitted.
 Performing at higher levels, Roxtec provides standard products with IP 66 and IP 67 ratings.
-IP 66 rated products deliver total protection against dust and protection against powerful water jets without harmful effects.
-IP 67 ratings deliver total protection against dust and protection against of 1 meter.
+IP 66 rated products deliver total protection against dust and protection against dust and protection against dust and protection against dust and protection against immersion into water to a depth of 1 meter.
 In addition to IP ratings, it is important to understand the capacity of Roxtec devices to prevent the passage of corrosive or potentially explosive gases.
 Gas tightness is discussed in more detail in Section C - Vapor Tight Barrier.